bathgeolsoc/bathgeolsoc.github.io/_field_trips/2023-09-17-cleeve-hill.markdown

 #precise zoom: 0.005, imprecise zoom: 0.5
 zoom: 0.015
 ---
-IMPORTANT: This trip has unfortunately been postponed and will no longer be taking place on Sunday September 17th due to the trip leader, Nick Chidlaw, coming down with an illness.
+IMPORTANT: This trip has unfortunately been postponed and will no longer be taking place on Sunday September 17th due to illness.

 <div style="    border: 1px solid black;
     padding: 5px;